Anderson self-localization of light in pair plasmas: Discussion

 The effect we observe is intrinsically kinetic.
 Like in the SASE regime of FEL \citep{freund1986principles}, the seeding comes from the discrete nature of electrons in the beam.
 Discreteness here means statistical fluctuations in the electron density.
 For example, in the case of SASE FEL, in the fully continuous limit, the electron beam is just a constant current that does not radiate.
 Also, in the fluid limit back-scattering is completely absent, due to destructive interference.

+One also expects the formation (only if temporarily) of the transparent band gaps, possibly exhibiting narrow-band amplification \citep[\eg][]{2016PhRvL.116v5002L}.

-New effect, if compared with reflection by a varying dielectric, appears in pair plasma.
+A new effect, if compared with reflection by a varying dielectric, appears in pair plasma.
 In addition to random fluctuation of the value of the dielectric constant, locally, within the density sheets, the plasma may become over-dense.
 As a result, a wave becomes evanescent, contributing to the effect of localization.

-An important difference from the conventional time-invariant Anderson localization is that fluctuations of the medium induced by the wave are both spatially and temporarily random.
-Conventional wisdom \citep{1958PhRv..109.1492A} says that temporal variations in the potential reduce the coherence of the scattering process, and thus tends to diminish localization effects.
-Apparently, this does not happen in the case of pair plasma.
+{ An important difference from the conventional time-invariant Anderson localization is that fluctuations of the medium induced by the wave are both spatially and {\bf temporarily} random.
+Conventional wisdom \citep{1958PhRv..109.1492A,2014PhRvL.112b3905S} says that temporal variations in the potential reduce the coherence of the scattering process, and thus tends to diminish localization effects.

-Anderson localization in space- and time-dependent materials (\eg Gaussian delta-correlated fluctuations of permittivity both in space and time) needs to be investigated.
-One also expects the formation (only if temporarily) of the transparent band gaps, possibly exhibiting narrow-band amplification.
+In our case, the "scatterers" are not external independent random objects, but self-induced structures that are phase-locked to the field.
+That is, there is a time dependence here, but it is correlated/phase-locked, and therefore it is not obliged to kill the interference in the same way as "white" temporal noise.
+(Fig.\ref{dens0019_fft_zoom} illustrates the presence of coherent structures in the seemingly random density field. }

 A somewhat different set-up involves a wave already inside a medium - when slow variations of parameters (\eg changing guide \Bf\ and/or density) bring the system into a regime of self-localization.
 In this case, a wave separates into bright and dark regions.
 The initial momentum of the EM wave is transferred to the medium.
 As the system is highly nonlinear, at a developed stage of localization, one cannot distinguish Anderson localization (in the sense of importance of waves' phases) from ponderomotive localization (when only the averaged amplitude is important).